-What was John saying to the early Church concerning the future, and was he only speaking to the early Church in his day?
-I ask this question because it was once believed John was speaking concerning the return of Christ in his generation, and that the people of his generation were sure in their hearts Jesus would return in their lifetime.
+What was John saying to the early Church concerning the future, and was he speaking only to the Church in his day?
+I ask this question because it was once believed John was speaking concerning the return of Christ in his generation and that the people of his generation were sure in their hearts Jesus would return in their lifetime.

 However, A closer look will reveal, John was not only speaking with the early Church, and the people of his generation were not expecting Jesus to return in their generation.
-A matter of fact, they understood more than we thought because they for one had met Jesus more than five hundred times after his resurrection.
+And as a matter of fact, they understood more than we thought because they for one had met Jesus more than thirty times after his resurrection.

-Therefore, having that close of a relationship with Jesus, so that they saw him more than five hundred times after his resurrection, we are then sure, John was not only speaking to his generation concerning the establishment of God’s kingdom, he was also speaking with the generations to come concerning the day of the Lord.
+Therefore, having that close of a relationship with Jesus, so that they saw him some forty times after his resurrection, we are then sure, John was not only speaking to his generation concerning the establishment of God’s coming kingdom, he was also speaking with the generations to come concerning the day of the Lord.

 But how do we know that, and why was he speaking to us concerning the day of the Lord?
 As far as we know, the Church will be raptured out of the earth before the tribulation begins.
 Well, that is what we were told until we understand why John not only wrote to the early Church but also to the generations that will follow leading up to the return or establishment of the kingdom of Jesus Christ.